coenig/very-fast-math/README.md

 https://github.com/user-attachments/assets/4f6a732c-4e46-4484-bef0-e828706e3087

 The nuXmv model checker steers several cars cooperatively to accomplish a given formal goal.
-In the example, two cars pass each other on a narrow road with parked cars ("Nudging") with shortest possible collective trajectories.
+In the example, two cars pass each other on a narrow road with parked cars ("Nudging") with safe, shortest possible collective trajectories.

 (TL;DR: for details see [the paper](https://link.springer.com/chapter/10.1007/978-3-032-22752-2_31).)